Search

 Instructions

-• Combine the pears along with the crushed pineapple, lemon zest and lemon juice in a large kettle or stockpot.
+• Combine the pears along with the crushed pineapple, lemon zest, lemon juice and sugar in a large kettle or stockpot.

-• Cook over medium-low heat until the sugar has completely dissolved, stirring occasionally, about 30 minutes.
+• Stir to blend together and cook over medium-low heat until the sugar has completely dissolved, stirring occasionally, about 30 minutes.

 • Using an immersion blender purée the pears until fairly smooth.